WayneDW/Sentiment-Analysis-in-Event-Driven-Stock-Price-Movement-Prediction/README.md

 $ ./main.py -eval True
 >>> Testing    - loss: 67.6102  acc: 58.07%(41.8/72) 83.50%(3/3) 100.00%(0/0) 0.00%(0/0) 0.00%(0/0)
 ```
-Note: the predictions are averaged (therefore some numbers, like 41.8, are rounded).
+Note: the predictions are averaged (therefore some numbers, like 3/3, may be rounded to integers).
 From left to right, the predictions are more and more confident.

 ### 4. Prediction and analysis